 "Today I had to do exactly same thing with different tasks 8 times"

 Many desk professionals waste time on manual tasks (e.g., tagging managers on blocked tasks, adjusting categories depending on the state of a ticket).
-As told by users of Teamwork, they would even abandon us for platforms that can take all that pain away.
+As told by users of Teamwork, they would even abandon us for platforms that can handle it.

-Good news is that workflow automations that allow you to setup chains of events, are a thing.
-Arguably, in 2024 when AI is going stronger, it doesn't seem to be a big deal.
+Good news is that workflow automations allow you to setup chains of events and let the systems take care of it.
+Arguably, it doesn't sound like a big deal anymore: we have seen the rise of apps like n8n, Jotform and AI agents.
 But that was back in 2021 when workflow automations just started to shine.

 What You'll Learn